nuxt/press/docs/en/guide.md

 ### Sidebar

 The docs bundled app also includes a sidebar component that can automatically scroll topics into view when you click them, and highlights which topic is currently into view.
-A basic sidebar expects an Array of links:
+A basic sidebar expects an Array of paths to your markdown files:

 ```
 {